JustSadSock/slash-ghost/README.md

   - **Mode A (Loop Echo):** Spawn a 5s replay ghost on demand.
   - **Mode B (Lag Shadow):** Always-on delayed ghost with possession on death.
   - **Mode C (Mana Shadow):** Toggle ghost draining mana.
-- Deterministic server simulation at 60 Hz with 20 Hz snapshots; client-side rendering/interpolation.
+- Deterministic server simulation at 60 Hz with 20 Hz snapshots; client-side prediction + snapshot interpolation for responsive controls.
 - Procedural obstacle layout each round based on a server seed.
 - Netlify-friendly client build and Cloudflared tunnel for exposing the local server.